andmarek/rust-interpreter/README.md

-# Markdown to HTML Parser
+# Rust Interpreter
+Following Thorsten Ball's *Writing an Interpreter in Go*, but porting it to Rust.